-Generally, each film discussion requires that you answer the discussion prompt and then comment on a peer's post.
-Discussion prompts will open on Monday the week they are assigned and close on Saturday at 11:59 pm that same week.
-You must answer the prompt early enough in the week to allow others the opportunity to comment on your post before the due date.
-See the specific discussion forums for detailed instructions.
+Each discussion (film or video) requires that you answer the discussion prompt and then comment on a peer's post.
+Discussion prompts will generally open on Monday the week they are assigned and close on Saturday at 11:59 pm that same week.
+You must answer the prompt early enough in the week (at least by Thursday) to allow others the opportunity to comment on your post before the due date.
+See discussion forums for detailed instructions.
 Please keep in mind that you are responding in an academic forum so you want to pay attention to grammar and punctuation.
+I know that some of you may post from your phones so just keep in mind that these are not texts.